spmeesseman/vscode-taskexplorer/README.md

 ## Features by Version

-* v1.9 - Support for gulp tasks
+* v1.9 - Support for gulp and grunt tasks
 * v1.8 - Support for ant files not named [Bb]uild.xml, ansicon output colorization fixed
 * v1.7 - Two view types!! - Use one or both of either SideBar View and/or Explorer Tray
 * v1.6 - Progress icons for running tasks